-Answer all sections of the form carefully and provide additional information where asked.
+Answer all sections of the form carefully.
+We do not give awards where the form is incomplete.
 Make sure you include:

-You should also look for other sources of funding especially if you require a large sum.
-It will help your application if we know that our small amount will probably be added to awards from other organisations, if you have very large fees to pay.
+You should also look for other sources of funding especially if you have very large fees to pay.
+It will help your application if we know that our small amount will probably be added to awards from other organisations.

 The government website GOV.UK provides information on:

-A reference is a letter from a tutor or other professional which says that you are a good student, attend class regularly, are up to date with the assignments, and are likely to pass your course.
+A reference is a letter or email from a teacher / tutor or other professional.
 It needs to assure us that the course is appropriate for you.
-This should be submitted on official headed notepaper.

 4. Submit your application online or by post.

 Printed applications as well as references should be posted to: The Honorary Secretary, the Ruth Hayman Trust, PO Box 17685, London N6 6WD.

 Please make sure you put the correct postage on the envelope.
 And remember that large envelopes may cost more to post.
 If you do not include enough postage your application will not be delivered.

 Please do not send your application by recorded delivery as this causes delay.